 Also recognised at the event was Oxford City Council for signing the Local Authority Declaration on Healthier Food and Sugar Reduction, becoming the first Local Authority outside of London to do so, and commiting to implement actions across six key categories.

-The results of Oxfordshire’s GREAT SUGAR DEBATE were announced in March 2018.
+The results of Oxfordshire’s first GREAT SUGAR DEBATE were announced in March 2018.

 Following on from the public launch at the Kassam Stadium in November 2017; 665 people from Oxfordshire responded to the public consultation, 421 online and 244 via a postcard.